ibm-cloud-docs/codeengine/build.md

    </tr>
    <tr>
    <td><code>--registry-secret</code></td>
-   <td>The image registry access secret that is used to access the regustry.
+   <td>The image registry access secret that is used to access the registry.
 You can add the image registry access secret by running the `registry create` command.
 The image registry access secret is used to authenticate with a private registry when you download the container image.
 This value is required.</td>
    </tr>
    <tr>
    <td><code>--source</code></td>
-   <td>The Git repository hostname that contains your source code; for example `github.com`. </td>
+   <td>The URL of the Git repository that contains your source code; for example `https://github.com/IBM/CodeEngine`. </td>
    </tr>
     <tr>
    <td><code>--commit</code></td>
-   <td>The commit, tag, or granch in the source repository to pull.</td>
+   <td>The commit, tag, or branch in the source repository to pull.</td>
    </tr>
    <tr>
    <td><code>--context-dir</code></td>